 Study of the biological aspects of the human species.
 Includes basic molecules of life, human cell biology, tissue types, anatomy and physiology of the 10 systems, human embryology and development, human genetics, nutrition, disease, and health.

-Corequisites: Registration in BIO 104D is required.
+Corequisites: Concurrent registration in BIO 104D is required.
 Offered: Fall, Spring.

 BIO 104D • Human Biology Lab 1 Credit